Fast2docs/Fast2-docs/docs/getting-started/create-workflow.md

 > ℹ️ **Note**: When uploading a map locally using the `/maps` folder, only files ending with `.map.xml` will be taken into account.
 Other files will be ignored.

 V1 maps are compatible with the V2, but not the other way around.
+V2 maps are compatible with the V2025.

 Click on the browse icon at the top banner and select the map to upload.
 Fast2 will automatically switch to the freshly uploaded map.